simeon-spasov/simeon-spasov.github.io/_posts/2024-07-19-a-causal-graph-data-generator.md

 ![Causal Graph Visualization](/images/random_dag.png)

-Above is an example Erdos-Renyi (ER) random DAG with 20 nodes generated with `RandomCausalGraphs`.
+*Figure 1: An example of an Erdos-Renyi (ER) random DAG with 20 nodes generated with `RandomCausalGraphs`.*

 ### Structural Equations
 The joint distribution \\(p(\boldsymbol{x})\\) admits the following factorisation: